yellowman/nsh/README.md

 cd nsh
 ```

-6. to build the nsh sources follow the steps below

-6a. make / compile the sources
+6. use make  to build / compile the sources

 ```shell
 make
 ```

-6b.
-Install the compiled nsh binaries and supporting files (you will need root privileges to do this).
+7. Install the compiled nsh binaries and supporting files (you will need root privileges to do this).

 ```shell
 make install
 ```

-7. To have nsh take over the configuration of a system a number of steps that need to be carried out such as
+8. To have nsh take over the configuration of a system a number of steps that need to be carried out such as

-7a.
-Backup configuration of system, daemons and network in /etc
+9. Backup configuration of system, daemons and network in /etc

-7b.
-Copy the configuration files to /var/run/example-configfilename.0  (the .0 file extension) implies running in the default rdomain / rtable (rdomain 0)
+10. Copy the configuration files to /var/run/example-configfilename.0  (the .0 file extension) implies running in the default rdomain / rtable (rdomain 0)

-7c. save the running config to /etc/nshrc
+11. save the running config to /etc/nshrc

-7d. secure the /etc/nshrc file so that world cannot read, write or execute it .
+12. secure the /etc/nshrc file so that world cannot read, write or execute it .

-7e. configure the system to run nsh -i /etc/nshrc  either adding a line to /etc/rc.local or using an rccctl script for nsh.
+13. configure the system to run nsh -i /etc/nshrc  either adding a line to /etc/rc.local or using an rccctl script for nsh.

-For the users convenience, the above steps can be largely automated by running  the **rc.local-nsh-openbsd-integrate.sh** script and following on screen instructions.
+For the users convenience, the above steps (9-13) can be largely automated by running  the **rc.local-nsh-openbsd-integrate.sh** script and following on screen instructions.

 ```shell
 cd nsh